LibrariesHacked/librarieshacked-web-content/tutorials/ipdatarssfeed.md

 - Other Proceedings under the Patents Act 1977
 - Supplementary Protection Certificates.

-Each of these headings is split into sections summarised in the following table (**note: this table is not essential reading!**)
+Each of these headings is split into sections summarised in the following table.  **Note: this table is not essential reading!**

 | Heading | Section |
 | ------- | ------- |